juggernaut0/watchlist-kt/README.md

 ## Electron

 * Use kotlin DCE to remove unneeded packages?
+* Add sign-in & cloud save

 ## Service

-* MVP: Implement server-side saving
-    * Store everything in a big jsonb
-    * when signing in, if local data is not empty and server-side data exists and does not match local data (check timestamp), prompt user if they would like to keep local data or server data.
+* When signing in, if local data is not empty and server-side data exists and does not match local data (check timestamp), prompt user if they would like to keep local data or server data.

 ## UI